Telehealth Across Australia

 What is telehealth?

 Telehealth is the delivery of speech therapy services via secure online platforms.
-This method connects you with a qualified clinician in real-time for assessments, intervention, consultation, and caregiver training, without the need to travel.
+It connects you with a qualified clinician in real-time for assessments, therapy, consultation, and caregiver training, without the need to travel.

 A device with a camera and microphone (e.g., computer, tablet, or iPad).